AAIP Processing Time 2026: How Long Does Alberta PNP Take?

 The most common delay triggers:

-• Reference letter discrepancies: If your employment reference letter does not precisely match the NOC code's main duties, the officer sends a follow-up request rather than outright refusing — but this adds months.
+- Reference letter discrepancies: If your employment reference letter does not align with the NOC code's lead statement and main duties, it can trigger further scrutiny or refusal and add months.

 For a complete processing timeline worksheet, permit expiry risk calculator, and post-nomination checklist for the federal stage, see the Canada PNP Alberta Guide.